elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 The resulting visible context is spatially distributed rather than one compact crop.
 In the paper's masking comparison, the average visible context contains approximately 25% of the image patches.

-## Why predict representations instead of pixels?
+## Why not predict pixels directly?

-Pixel prediction requires reconstructing exact colors, textures, and other low-level details.

 - These details may be unpredictable from the visible context.
 - Several pixel-level completions may be equally valid.
-- An $L_2$ loss can encourage an average of these possible completions.
+- As mentioned before, $L_2$ loss can encourage an average of these possible completions.

-I-JEPA instead predicts representations instead.
+Moving the loss to a learned target space changes what must be predicted:

 - Target representations can encode: object identity, part, position, pose.
 - Unpredictable pixel details don't need exact reconstruction, encouraging semantic, not low-level, features.

 ## From I-JEPA to world models

-- **I-JEPA:** predict hidden image regions in representation space. [@assran2023ijepa]
 - **V-JEPA:** extend feature prediction across space and time in video. [@bardes2024revisitingfeaturepredictionlearning]
-- **V-JEPA 2:** combine internet video pretraining with action-conditioned latent dynamics for robotic planning. [@assran2025vjepa2selfsupervisedvideo]
+- **V-JEPA 2:** combine internet video pretraining with action-conditioned latent dynamics for understanding, predicting, and planning in the physical world. [@assran2025vjepa2selfsupervisedvideo]
 - **LLM-JEPA / VL-JEPA:** investigate latent prediction for language and vision-language models. [@huang2025llmjepalargelanguagemodels] [@chen2026vljepajointembeddingpredictive]

 The shared idea is to model predictable structure in representation space rather than reconstructing every observation.